 Choosing from the best horse clippers to suit your needs will make the potentially arduous task of clipping quick and easy – and deliver a smart clip to make your horse the envy of his stablemates.
 It can be tricky to know which is the best clipper handset for you as there are so many options and a lot of technical information to sift through.
 If you’d like a bit more guidance on what to look for, then jump ahead to our advice on how to choose the best horse clippers for you.
+If you’re looking to do smaller areas of tidying, check out this selection of the best trimmers.

 Best horse clippers: cordless